Samarium99/FoCS-Projects/README.md

-The FoCS projects focus on the use of running webpages through a webserver (@homer.stuy.edu)
+The FoCS projects focus on the use of running webpages through a webserver (@homer.stuy.edu).
+Python code is run using deprecated cgi rather than Flask library.

 # Foundations of Computer Science II Final Project
 2/28/2025 | Foundations of CS Assignment | Python/HTML/CSS/(JS) Webpages, cgi.fieldstorage